West Melbourne, Florida: Geography

-The approximate coordinates for the City of West Melbourne is located at (28.077895, −80.665326).

 According to the U.S. Census Bureau, the city has a total area of 26.5 sqkm.
 26.4 sqkm of it is land, and 0.1 sqkm of it (0.21%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of West Melbourne has a humid subtropical climate zone (Cfa).